Known Issues with NuGet

 Changing the capitalization of NuGet package IDs breaks package restore

-As discussed at length on this GitHub issue, changing the capitalization of NuGet packages can be done by NuGet support, but causes complications during package restore for users who have existing, differently-cased, packages in their local package cache.
+As discussed at length on this GitHub issue, changing the capitalization of NuGet packages can be done by NuGet support, but causes complications during package restore for users who have existing, differently-cased, packages in their global-packages folder.
 We recommend only requesting a case change when you have a way to communicate with existing users of your package about the break that may occur to their build-time package restore.